Romeo509/semantic-search-engine/README.md

 * Define a list of sources (documents, articles, etc.).
 * Input a query related to the sources.
 * Run the search function to get ranked results based on cosine similarity.

+### Improvements and Future Enhancements
+* Error Handling: The program can be further improved by implementing robust error handling mechanisms.
+This would help manage scenarios such as missing or invalid input data, issues with model loading, or API failures.
+Ensuring graceful error handling would improve the tool's usability and make it more resilient in production environments.
+* Performance Optimization: As the dataset grows, consider optimizing performance by incorporating techniques like indexing or batching.